 Note: All planetarium show tickets include general admission (access to the exhibits in the Vanderbilt Mansion, Marine Museum, all grounds and gardens, and our astronomy day celebration).

-The Vanderbilt Reichert Planetarium and National Grid will present Astronomy Day 2022 on Saturday, May 7.
-Astronomy Day at the Vanderbilt is part of a nationwide celebration of educational programs designed to engage audiences in the awe-inspiring fields of Earth and space science.
-Daytime and evening activities are free to all visitors who pay general admission.
+The Vanderbilt Reichert Planetarium will celebrate Astronomy Day 2023 on Saturday, April 29.
+Astronomy Day at the Vanderbilt is part of an international celebration of educational programs designed to engage audiences in the awe-inspiring fields of Earth and space science.
+Daytime activities are free to all visitors who pay general admission.
+Evening observing is free.

 This Vanderbilt STEM education event will include exciting science, take-home materials, and engaging discussion about science and society.
 Participants will create nebula spin art, investigate constellations, explore craters, and much more!
 These fun activities introduce guests to the ongoing research happening at NASA in the fields of Earth science, planetary science and astrophysics.
 Astronomy educators will perform free earth science and astronomy demonstrations for adults and children.
 Toolkits for these demonstrations were developed by the National Informal Science Education Network (NISE NET).